viebel/klipse/README.md

 ### Page level configuration

+Here are the settings for the klipse plugin a page level:

 ~~~javascript
 window.klipse_settings = {
           eval_idle_msec: 20, // idle time in msec before the snippet is evaluated